wixtoolset/web/root/src/documents/development/assignment-agreement/request_data.html.md

 Please make sure the information is accurate and complete, as the assignment agreement is a legal document.
 That means your name should be your legal name, not a pseudonym, and that if your contribution is subject to an employment agreement, your company name is accurate.
 The e-mail address is used to electronically sign the assignment agreement, so it too has to be accurate.

 If the information's right, [send it to Outercurve Foundation to start the process of signing an assignment agreement](/development/assignment-agreement/send/).
+Otherwise, [update your profile information on GitHub)](https://github.com/settings/profile).